Gladstone Harbour, Queensland: History

 Facing Island was named on 6 August 1802 by Matthew Flinders on his voyage on HMS Investigator (1801) to map the coastline of New Holland (as the continent of Australia was then called).
 He also named Gatcombe Head, the southern tip of Facing Island (23°52′51″S 151°22′27″E), after Gatcombe House after the Hampshire residence of Vice Admiral Sir Roger Curtis, who had assisted Flinders with dockyard repairs to the Investigator in October 1801.
 Gatcombe Channel takes its name from Gatcombe Head.

 The locality takes its name from the harbour which named in 1847, when the Port Curtis settlement was called Gladstone after the British Secretary of State for the Colonies, William Ewart Gladstone.
 Gladstone was later Prime Minister of the United Kingdom in 1868–1874, 1880, 1886 and 1892.

-The town of Northcliffe first appears on 1912 survey plan N6211.
+The town of Northcliffe first appears on sn 1912 survey plan N6211.

 The first Brisbane to Gladstone yacht race took place at Easter 1949.

-The town of Farmers Point was named on 1 December 1961, but the name of the point itself first appeared on 1901 survey plan N6211.
+The town of Farmers Point was named on 1 December 1961, but the name of the point itself first appeared on an 1901 survey plan N6211.

 The Gladstone Harbour Festival commenced in 1963 attracting an estimated 5000 people.

 The town of Gatcombe was named on 1 November 1967, taking its name from Gatcombe Point.

 The Quoin Island Turtle Rehabilitation Centre opened in March 2012; it has holding tanks, swimming pools and treatment rooms to support the recovery and rehabilitation of up to 10 injured native turtles.
 The centre mostly cares for green turtles but has also cared for hawksbill turtles, flatback turtles and loggerhead turtles.